front-commerce/developers.front-commerce.com/website/blog/2018-03-20-our-reacticon.md

 ## <abbr title="Progressive Web App">PWA</abbr> as a buzzword

 <abbr title="Progressive Web App">PWA</abbr> was the keyword of this event.
-Everyone gets excited that they will soon be able to create wonderful eCommerce experience with Magento.
-However, it seems that there is still a lot a confusion around it.
+Everyone is excited that they will soon be able to create wonderful eCommerce experience with Magento.
+But, it seems that there is still a lot a confusion around it.

 One feel that they need to use React and create a
-<abbr title="Single Page Application">SPA</abbr> to be labelled a
+<abbr title="Single Page Application">SPA</abbr> to create a
 <abbr title="Progressive Web App">PWA</abbr>.
 Another say that you need to offer
 a full offline experience.
-A last one claim that you only need a shortcut to your homescreen.
+Some claim that you only need a shortcut to your homescreen.

-But fortunately, [Shane Osbourne](https://twitter.com/shaneOsbourne) was here to remind everyone that you can still improve the user and developer experience incrementally and focus on one feature at a time.
+Fortunately, [Shane Osbourne](https://twitter.com/shaneOsbourne) was here to remind everyone to improve the user and developer experience step by step.
+Focus on one feature at a time, and in the long run, you'll deliver awesome shopping experience to your customers.

 ## Magento Research is promising